-The Orchid origin comes from faraway places such as Hawaii and South America, orchids are tropical plants by nature.
 In traditional Chinese medicine, the orchid was used to help cure coughs and lung illnesses.
-The Aztecs were known to drink a mixture of vanilla, orchid flowers and chocolate to give them strength.
-Their exotic look sets them apart from more traditional flowers and sends a special message to any loved one.
+The Aztecs were known to drink a mixture of vanilla, orchid flowers, and chocolate to give them strength.
+The ancient Greeks believed certain species to be aphrodisiacs.

 Orchid hunting in Victorian times was no joke

-In Victorian times people were struck with Orchidelirium, as orchid collecting reached its peak.
-Wealthy fanatics dispatched explorers to exotic locations in search of new orchid colors, shapes and textures.
-Victorians were so mystified by the orchid’s irresistible beauty that they became a status symbol and were displayed like treasures in the home.
+In Victorian times, people were struck with “Orchidelirium,” as orchid collecting reached its peak.
+Wealthy fanatics dispatched explorers to exotic locations in search of new orchid colors, shapes, and textures.
+Victorians were so mystified by the orchid’s irresistible beauty that the flower became a status symbol and was displayed like a treasure in the home.

-When placed in the relationship corner of the house it can help singles get hitched by drawing romance luck.
-No matter what you believe, orchids are fun plants to add to indoor décor.
+When placed in the relationship corner of the house — from your front doorway, it’s the far-right corner of your overall floor plan — an orchid, it’s believed, can help singles get hitched by drawing romance luck.

 Orchids are easy to care for

-Even in the winter, orchids are low-maintenance.
-Give them indirect light, don’t water them too much, and keep them away from vents and they’ll last for years to come.
-Pay attention to these key factors to encourage orchids to rebloom.
+Even in the winter, orchids are low maintenance.
+Give them indirect light, don’t water them too much, and keep them away from vents, and they can last for years.
+Learn more about caring for orchids here.

 Orchids come in almost 30,000 varieties

-Phalaenopsis, Moth Orchid, is the most popular and easiest to grow, and an especially good choice for beginners.
+Phalaenopsis, or moth orchid, is the most popular and easiest type of orchid to grow.
 Dendrobium orchids are also popular and like bright sunny windows.
-Cymbidium orchids are the showiest, displaying many large, colorful flowers in the darkest months of winter.
-No matter which you choose, you’ll be rewarded with a plant that blooms for months and lasts for years.
+Cymbidium orchids are the showiest kind, displaying many large, colorful flowers even in the darkest months of winter.

 Here’s a small sampling of popular types and species of orchids.